jasonfly07/jasonfly07.github.io/_posts/2015-8-26-document-scanner.md

 1. Apply edge detection to the foreground mask.
 We should now have all the line segments around the borders.
 2. Use Hough transform to identify all the line segments.
 Matlab provides both `hough()` and `houghlines()` that can be called back-to-back.
 3. Locate the intersections of these lines.
-By pruning out the intersection points that are outside image boundaries, we should ideally be left with the 4 corners of the document.
+By pruning out the points of intersection that are outside image boundaries, we should ideally be left with the 4 corners of the document.

 Now that we have the 4 corners of the document, we're ready to move on to the second part.

 ###3.
 Normalize the Perspective

-Since images are essentially 2-dimensional matrices, if we multiply every point on it with a 2D transformation matrix, we can move the image around, rotate the image, or skew its scale.
+Since images are essentially 2-dimensional matrices, if we multiply every point on it with a 2D transformation matrix, we can shift the image around, rotate it, or skew its scale.
 This is best illustrated with the following diagram:

 ![_config.yml]({{ site.baseurl }}/images/document-scanner/projective.png)

-The rightmost one, **projective** trasform (or **homography**), is what we want to use, as it's the most general form of 2D linear transformation.
-Applying an arbitrary projective matrix to a normal image will usually turn it into a funny quadrilateral, like this:
+The rightmost one, **projective** trasform (or **homography**), is what we're looking for, as it's the most general form of 2D linear transformation.
+Applying an arbitrary homography matrix to a normal image will usually turn it into a funny quadrilateral, like this:

 ![_config.yml]({{ site.baseurl }}/images/document-scanner/cmu.png)